Pramilachaudhary/Business_Fundamentals_Project/MVP.md

 **Business Problem:** The goal of this project is to predict heart disease at early stage in order to reduce death rates through Fitbit.

-**solution path :** To build a logistic regression model to predict heart disease.
+**Solution path :** To build a logistic regression model to predict heart disease.

 **Measures of success:** Successfully reduce the number of peaople die due to heart disease.